Who Is The Smartest Person Alive?

 In conclusion and as mentioned, identifying the smartest person alive is a complex and subjective task.

-Terence Tao, with his huge mathematical power and groundbreaking contributions, stands as one of the brightest minds of our time.
+Terence Tao, with his huge mathematical power, certainly stands as one of the brightest minds of our time.

 So, is he really the smartest?